12 Surprising Benefits Of Camphor You Didn't Know

 - Children below 2 years of age shouldn’t use camphor.
 It is highly toxic to them.

-- Using camphor beyond the recommended dosage is also toxic.
+- For topical application, a camphor concentration of 3–11% is the approved dosage from the FDA.
+Using camphor beyond the recommended dosage is also toxic.
 It could act as a skin irritant.

 References [ + ]